nhn/tui.chart/README.md

 Application Chart
 ===============
 Chart<br>
-This application supports draw a chart on web browser.
+This application supports draw a chart on web browser.<br>
 Currently it supports bar charts and line charts.

 ## Feature